djtom98/djtom98/README.md

 <details>
   <summary>Who are you? 👨</summary>
   <pre>
- I'm a Data Scientist, a Software Developer, a TEDx Organizer, a Mechanical Engineer and a lifelong learner.
+ I'm a Machine Learning Engineer, a TEDx Organizer, a Mechanical Engineer and a lifelong learner.
 Nerds out about RL and AI research in my free time.
 I translate data into valuable and comprehensible insights, and I aim to help you make data-driven decisions.
 Proficient in SQL, R and Python. <br>
   </pre>
 </details>